ruuda/blog/posts/a-reasonable-configuration-language.md

 Though Nix is great,
 I don’t think it is the answer to all configuration problems.
-Nix-the-language is intimately tied to Nix-the-package-manager and the Nix store, and the Haskell-style syntax can look foreign to people who are used to more mainstream languages.
+Nix-the-language is intimately tied to Nix-the-package-manager and the Nix store, and the ML-style syntax can look foreign to people who are used to more mainstream languages.
 Still,
 Nix has many good ideas that have been proven to work,